GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 {% endAside %}

 [storage.managed][prop-managed]
-: Administrator can use a [schema][manifest-storage] and enterprise policies to configure a supporting extension's settings in a managed environment.
+: Administrators can use a [schema][manifest-storage] and enterprise policies to configure a supporting extension's settings in a managed environment.
 This storage area is read-only.

 ## Manifest {: #manifest}